JinjieNi/MegaDLMs/README.md

 # Performance Benchmarking

-For the latest performance benchmarking results, please refer to [NVIDIA NeMo Framework Performance Summary](https://docs.nvidia.com/nemo-framework/user-guide/latest/performance/performance_summary.html).
+Our codebase efficiently trains models from 2B to 462B parameters across thousands of GPUs, achieving up to **47% Model FLOP Utilization (MFU)** and **3× faster training speed** compared with other frameworks, on H100 clusters.

-Our codebase efficiently trains models from 2B to 462B parameters across thousands of GPUs, achieving up to **47% Model FLOP Utilization (MFU)** on H100 clusters.
+## Scaling Results

 ![Model table](images/model_table.png)